sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 >
 > Giving every `process` a unique PID helps to deal with the problem locally.
 But such an approach doesn't work over network.
 >
-> To create a unique within a given network, and the protocol and port are unique among we recommed using the TCP/IP protocol.
-With the TCP/IP, the IP addresses of the network layer are unique within a given network, and the protocol and port are unique among host Node.js applications.
+> To create a unique socket, we recommet using TCP/IP protocol
 >
+> With TCP/IP, the IP addresses of the network layer are unique within a given network, and the protocol and port are unique among the host applications.
+>
 > TCP and UDP are two major protocols for communicating between hosts.
-Explore how your Node.js application connect to TCP and UDP sockets.
+Explore how your Node.js application can connect to TCP and UDP sockets.

 ### What WebSockets are
 > The Websocket communication protocol provides a full-duplex communicatiion channel over a single TCP connection.